cpske/ISP/schedule.md

 * Web app and web framework overview - general structure and operation
 * Intro to Django
-* Homework: Polls App first iteration (Django Polls tutorial)
+* Homework: KU Polls first iteration (Django Polls tutorial)
-  - Structure of Iteration Plan
+  - Create an Iteration Plan
   - Use a task board on Github
   - Design the UI pages
   - Domain Model for Polls app - `Question` and `Choice` classes
+  - Development work on a git branch (iteration1)
 * Github Flow for managing work in git
   - if not enough time, this is for self-learning
   - online questions in Google Form